apify/apify-sdk-js/packages/actor-scraper/cheerio-scraper/README.md

 - ##### **`request: Object`**

-  An object containing information about the currently loaded web page, such as the URL, number of retries, a unique key, etc. Its properties are equivalent to the [`Request`](https://sdk.apify.com/docs/api/request) object in the Apify SDK.
+  An object containing information about the currently loaded web page, such as the URL, number of retries, a unique key, etc. Its properties are equivalent to the [`Request`](https://crawlee.dev/api/core/class/Request) object in Crawlee.

 - ##### **`response: Object`**